What is a credit score?

 A credit score is a tool used by lenders to help determine whether you qualify for a particular credit card, loan, mortgage or service.

 Using the information on your credit report and any additional information you supplied as part of your application, lenders use a mathematical model to calculate a score that represents your credit history.
 This helps to indicate what kind of borrower you are, and how likely it is that you will manage your repayments.

 Higher score, lower risk?

-Throughout your life, your credit score will play a key role in the financial products you take out.
-For example, when applying for a credit card or mortgage, it will determine whether your application is accepted and what interest rate you end up paying.
+Throughout your life, credit scores can play a key role in the financial products you take out.
+For example, when applying for a credit card or mortgage, it could be used to help determine whether your application is accepted and what interest rate you end up paying.